Household hazardous waste

 Safe disposal of household hazardous waste

-As a general rule, DO NOT dispose of household hazardous waste in your general waste or recycling bin, unless we specify below that you can do so.
+As a general rule, DO NOT dispose of household hazardous waste in your general waste or recycling bin, unless Council specifies below that you can do so.
 It's not safe!

 Household hazardous waste can cause fires in bins and garbage trucks creating a safety hazard for truck drivers and the general community and environment.